MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 [Modify a Notification](http://developer.android.com/training/notify-user/managing.html#Updating).

-### Starting an Activity from a Notification
+### Starting an activity from a notification

 In Android, it's common for a notification to be associated with an *action* &ndash; an activity that's launched when the user taps the notification.
 This activity can reside in another application or even in another task.
 To add an action to a notification, you create a [PendingIntent](https://developer.xamarin.com/api/type/Android.App.PendingIntent/)